Electa-Git/Z-tool/README.md

    * [Numpy](https://numpy.org/), [Scipy](https://scipy.org/), and [Matplotlib](https://matplotlib.org/) (included in common python installations such as Anaconda)
    * [PSCAD automation library]([url](https://www.pscad.com/webhelp-v5-al/index.html))
 2. PSCAD v5 or higher is recommended.
-3. Install the Z-tool via cmd `py -m pip install ztoolacdc` or using the package files.
+3. Install the Z-tool via cmd `py -m pip install ztoolacdc` or using the repository files.

 ## Usage
 A generic usage of the package can be summarized in the following steps:
 1. Add the Z-tool PSCAD library to your PSCAD project
-2. Place the tool's analysis blocks at the target buses and name them uniquely
+2. Place the tool's scan blocks at the target buses and name them uniquely
-3. Define the resulting connectivity of the scan blocks
+3. Define the resulting connectivity of the scan blocks (only for multi-infeed analyses)
-4. Specify the basic simulation settings and frequency range for your study
+4. Specify the basic simulation settings and frequency range for the study
-5. Run the frequency scan and small-signal stability analysis functions Follow the example(s) described [here](Examples/README.md) for more details.
+5. Run the frequency scan and small-signal stability analysis functions

+Follow the example(s) described [here](Examples) for more guidance.
+More details on the approach and implemented functions can be found in the papers below and/or this [webinar](https://www.youtube.com/watch?v=AqK5q3ediU0) with the complementary [slides](Doc/Z%20tool%20webinar%20slides%2013-02-2025.pdf).
 The GUI is currently under development.

+## Other features
+- Transfer function scan via the [frequency_sweep_TF](Source/ztoolacdc/frequency_sweep.py#L1030) function, see the example [here](Examples/Transfer_function)
+- Change of PSCAD component values for parametric studies, see the example [here](Examples/Parametric_sweep)
+- PSCAD control arguments: clear temporary files, keep PSCAD open, retain certificate, etc.
+- Exploit the symmetric properties of the system to reduce the scan time (optional)
+- Different computation of participation factors, e.g. admittance-based calculation via [EVD](Source/ztoolacdc/stability.py#L588)
+- Allow previous snapshots to be re-used
+- Snapshot simulation plots

 ## Citing Z-tool
-If you find the Z-tool useful in your work, we kindly request that you cite the following publications which you can access [here](https://lirias.kuleuven.be/4201452&lang=en):
+If you find the Z-tool useful in your work, we kindly request that you cite the following publications, which you can freely access [here](https://lirias.kuleuven.be/4201452&lang=en) and [here](https://lirias.kuleuven.be/4235609&lang=en).

 ```bibtex
 @INPROCEEDINGS{Cifuentes2024,